Henry Bruère

 Henry Jaromir Bruère (January 15, 1882 – February 17, 1958) was a Progressive public administrator, reformer and social reformer known for his role as credit advisor to President Franklin D. Roosevelt during the banking liquidity crisis between 1930 and 1933 and recognition by New York City's press, 1913–1915, that he was a kingmaker, "the Warwick, the real Mayor of New York."

 Early life

 Bruère was born to an older father.
-John Ernst Bruère (1836–1912), physician, was forty-six (46) years old when Henry Bruère was born at Saint Charles, Missouri.
+John Ernst Bruère (1836–1912), medical doctor, was forty-six (46) years old when Henry Bruère was born at Saint Charles, Missouri.
 John Ernest was of the second generation in an immigrant family, his father, Johann Bruère having immigrated from the lower Palatine in the German States.
 His mother was Wilhelmina Charlotte Jaeger.
 John Ernest was anti-slavery prior to the American Civil War, serving as Battalion Doctor in the Missouri State Militia during the hostilities.
 He was married on November 29, 1862, to Cornelia Solomea Schoeneich, daughter of Heinrich Shoeneich-Krasnadomsky and Maria Magdalena Ulrich.
 Both John Ernest (d.
 Nov.
 23, 1912) and Cornelia (June 30, 1930) would relocate from Saint Charles, Missouri to New York City as Bruère rose to prominence.
 Henry's brother, Robert, was an investigative journalist focusing on labor federation competition in the United States.